Grilling Pork Tenderloin The Best Way

 - 1/4 cup balsamic vinegar

-You can add your optional salt and pepper here if you choose.
+You can add your optional kosher salt and black pepper here if you choose.
 Again, I don't add the extra salt simply because it's not to my taste.
 Or, you can prepare this easy and delicious home-made marinade.

 Did you add the salt?
 If so, what's your opinion?
 Does it need more salt than is in the soy sauce?